Next week's Democratic primaries to proceed despite coronavirus, Louisiana delay

-WASHINGTON (Reuters) - Louisiana on Friday became the first U.S. state to postpone its presidential nominating contest because of the coronavirus pandemic, while four states holding their contests next week said their primaries would go forward as planned.
+WASHINGTON (Reuters) - Louisiana on Friday became the first U.S. state to postpone its presidential nominating contest because of the coronavirus pandemic, while four states holding their primaries next week said those elections would go forward as planned.

 The Southern state said it would reschedule voting in the run-up to the Nov.
 3 election because of the outbreak.
 Officials there said they would postpone their scheduled April 4 primary to June 20 “to best protect the health and safety of Louisiana voters and voting officials,” Louisiana Secretary of State Kyle Ardoin said at a news conference.

-The four states holding their primaries on Tuesday - Arizona, Florida, Illinois and Ohio - said in a joint statement they would go forward with the contests while taking steps to ensure public safety.
+The four states holding their primaries on Tuesday - Arizona, Florida, Illinois and Ohio - said in a joint statement they would proceed with their contests while taking steps to ensure public safety.

+“We’re definitely voting.
+They voted during the Civil War.
+We’re gonna vote,” Florida Governor Ron DeSantis told reporters on Friday.

-Louisiana’s move poses a problem for the Democratic Party, which mandates all nominating contests must be held by early June or states risk losing delegates to the party convention.
+Louisiana’s move poses a problem for the Democratic Party, which mandates all nominating contests must be held by early June or states risk losing delegates to the party convention in July.

+Kristen Clarke, the president of the voting rights group Lawyers’ Committee For Civil Rights Under Law, said the state should have pursued other options, like expanding early and absentee voting.

-The campaign of Democratic front-runner Joe Biden urged states to hold votes as scheduled.
+Democratic front-runner Joe Biden’s campaign urged states to hold votes as scheduled.

 “As election officials working with public health officials are demonstrating throughout the country, our elections can be conducted safely in consultation with public health officials,” said Kate Bedingfield, Biden’s deputy campaign manager.

-Biden was scheduled on Friday to hold his first virtual town hall for Illinois voters after pulling back from in-person campaigning because of the coronavirus pandemic.
-His campaign declined to provide details about the online event, set to begin at 4 p.m.
-CDT (2100 GMT).

-Biden and his Democratic rival Bernie Sanders, both seeking to challenge Republican President Donald Trump, have taken themselves off the campaign trail for the time being while searching for new and creative ways to connect with voters.
+Biden and Democratic rival Bernie Sanders, both seeking to challenge Republican President Donald Trump, have taken themselves off the campaign trail for the time being while searching for new, creative ways to connect with voters.

+Biden’s attempt to connect with voters via a virtual town hall on Friday was plagued by early technical glitches that delayed its start and made most of his early remarks impossible to understand.
+The event provided the first glimpse into the challenges of running a virtual campaign.

+He used his opening remarks to discuss his plan for tackling the coronavirus crisis and pleading for citizens to listen to public health officials and wash their hands.

 On Thursday, both Biden and Sanders called for a more aggressive response from Trump and the U.S. government.